 All energy carriers, including fossil fuels, encounter efficiency losses each time they are produced, converted or used.
 In the case of hydrogen, these losses can accumulate across different steps in the value chain.
 This makes hydrogen more “expensive” than electricity or the natural gas used to produce it.

 Hydrogen-based storage options also suffer from low round-trip efficiency: in the process of converting electricity through electrolysis into hydrogen and then hydrogen back into electricity, around 60% of the original electricity is lost, whereas for a lithium-ion battery the losses of a storage cycle are around 15%.
-Pumped-hydro storage facilities and batteries offer alternatives, although the latter are unlikely to be used for long-term and large-scale storage .
+Pumped-hydro storage facilities and batteries offer alternatives, although the latter is unlikely to be used for long-term and large-scale storage .

-Uncertainty remains about the most effective type of carrier for shipping hydrogen, with much scope for thorough investigation of the options and improvement of efficiency and capital costs.
+Uncertainty remains about the most effective type of carrier for shipping hydrogen, with much scope for a thorough investigation of the options and improvement of efficiency and capital costs.
 Liquefaction efficiency, boil-off management, scalability and the efficiency of the cooling cycle require improvement.
 Publicly funded research efforts might focus primarily on key cost components, such as fuel cell durability and recycling, on-board storage options and electrolyser efficiency.

 3.4 Water supply sustainability for electrolysis

 Around 9 litres of water are needed to produce 1 kgH2 producing 8 kilograms of oxygen as a by-product.
-If all of today’s dedicated hydrogen production of around 70 MtH2 were to be produced by electrolysis, this would result in a water demand of 617 million cubic metres, which would correspond to 1.3% of the water consumption of the global energy sector today or roughly twice the current water consumption for hydrogen from SMR.
+If all of today’s dedicated hydrogen production of around 70 MtH2 were to be produced by electrolysis, this would result in water demand of 617 million cubic metres, which would correspond to 1.3% of the water consumption of the global energy sector today or roughly twice the current water consumption for hydrogen from SMR.

 Freshwater access can be an issue in water-stressed areas.
 Using seawater could become an alternative in coastal areas.
 Using reverse osmosis for desalination requires a manageable electricity demand and its costs have only a minor impact on the total costs of water electrolysis.
-Direct use of seawater in electrolysis currently leads to corrosive damage and to the production of chlorine, but research is looking at how to make it easier to use seawater in electrolysis in the future.
+Direct use of seawater in electrolysis currently leads to corrosive damage and the production of chlorine, but research is looking at how to make it easier to use seawater in electrolysis in the future.

 3.5 Public perception